aksommerville/fullmoon4/README.md

 - [ ] Verify sprites that weren't reachable in the first pass, see fmn_render_sprites.c
 - [ ] Suspend updates during transition and menu.
 - [ ] If we proceed as is, the game clock will start including transition and menu times.
 Is this OK?
 Try it and decide.
+- [ ] Add a platform hook for changing song.
+Menus should use that.
+- [ ] Deprecate fontosaur and implement text via mintile.

 ### May

+- [ ] Werewolf turns left to face the hero, after she's dead.
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".